bug-free-pancake/Reproducibility_Deployment_Practical/README.md

-# trial

-- Reproducibility & Model Deployment
+# Reproducibility & Model Deployment Practical

-- Short description model to be replicated model to be deployed
+- This is the repo for in-class practice for the course *Reproducibility & Model Deployment*.
+- The course covers:
+    - Git/GitHub
+    - Linux/WSL, shell scripting, VSCode tools
+    - Testing, debugging, object-oriented design
+    - Docker, environment encapsulation, experiment logging
+    - Data ingestion, scraping, scaling, classification
+    - Web deployment (Streamlit, FastAPI), model serving
-- Xiaoxiao
+- Author: Xiaoxiao

+## Updates
-Updates to be pushed
+- Updates to be pushed

-updates to be pulled
+- Updates to be pulled

-updates made to the fun-fact branch
+- Updates made to the fun-fact branch

-updates to learn to use issue
+- Updates to practice using issues